DimYfantidis/solar_demo/README.md

 <a id="customtypes"></a>

-* `CustomTypes.h`: This header file includes definitions of custom types and certain utility functions.
+* `CustomTypes.h`: This header file includes definitions of custom types (e.g. vector types, `byte_t`, etc.) and certain utility functions.
+"Utility functions" is an umbrella term for functions that offer essentioal high-level abstraction routines that C does not offer by itself.
+Some of these include string functions like `strBuild` and `strCar`, `vectorLength*` functions, `openBrowserAt` for opening external hyperlinks to the web browser.

 <a id="stellarobject"></a>